rvbug/neovim/README.md

 Neovim as IDE

 # Introduction
+Neovim is brilliant modal editor and blazingly fast!
-Neovim is one of the best modal IDE out there.
-You have the freedom and flexibilty to customise it the way you want.
-It is blazingly fast too!!
+This repo helps you get started with using Neovim and provide flexibilty to customise it the way you want.

+Here's the snapshot of my configuration in action.

 < My Neovim IDE - Screenshot/Video goes here >